 How Long Should A Personal Statement Be?

-A personal statement can be a maximum of 4,000 characters or 47 lines of text in size 12 font.
+A personal statement can be a maximum of 4,000 characters or 47 lines of text.
+For the new UCAS personal statement, these 4,000 characters are spread across 3 different questions.

 Do You Need A Personal Statement If You Take A Gap Year?